How to Style a Day Bed in Your Garden (Small or Not) — the Trending Furniture Style This Summer

 Use these tips for incorporating this season's hottest outdoor furniture trend into your garden – even if it's on the smaller side

 Move over, outdoor dining – this year, it's all about outdoor sleeping.
-It is no wonder we are seeing outdoor day beds in so many garden furniture collections this season.
+It is no wonder we are seeing daybeds in so many outdoor furniture collections this season.

-With the rise of the outdoor room as the new standard in modern garden ideas, the aim is increasingly to make the garden space where we want to spend many hours – not just the occasional al fresco dinner.
-Outdoor day beds automatically elevate the comfort level of a garden.
+The rise of the outdoor room is the new standard in modern design, with the aim increasingly to make the garden space where we want to spend many hours, not just the occasional al fresco dinner.
+Garden day beds automatically elevate the comfort level of a garden.

-We've round up some top tips from outdoor furniture experts to help you make the most of this furniture trend, whatever the size of your garden.
+We've rounded up some top tips from garden furniture experts to help you make the most of this furniture trend, whatever the size of your garden.

 1. Choose a slimline design for urban gardens